dennissxz/data-science-handbook/_sources/38-ml-for-graph-data/51-graph-rep-learning.md

 #### Supervised

 After build GNN layers, to train it, we compute loss and do SGD.
-The pipleine is
+The pipeine is

 :::{figure} gnn-training-pipeline
 <img src="../imgs/gnn-training-pipeline.png" width = "50%" alt=""/>